 Expander graphs can also be generated by purely geometric means, namely by considering regular tessellations of hyperbolic space.
 In particular, there exist infinitely many regular tessellations of the hyperbolic plane~$\mathbb{H}^2$.
 A regular tessellation is an edge-to-edge covering of the plane by regular polygons.
 They are completely specified by the number of sides of the polygon~$r$ and the number of polygons meeting at each vertex~$s$.
 This data is captured in the \emph{Schl\"afli symbol}~$\{r,s\}$.

 It is possible, using the symmetry group~$G_{r,s}$ of a regular tessellation~$\{r,s\}$, to construct families of closed hyperbolic surfaces of increasing size.
-From this we can obtain infinite families of graphs~$\{X_i\}$ by ignoring the faces or, in mathematical terms, by taking their the 1-skeleton~$X_i^{\leq 1}$.
-This is done by factoring out normal subgroups~$N$ of the symmetry group~$G_{r,s}$.
+From this we can obtain infinite families of graphs~$\{X^i\}$ by ignoring the faces or, in mathematical terms, by taking their the 1-skeleton~$(X^i)_{\leq 1}$.
+The hyperbolic surfaces are constructed by factoring out normal subgroups~$N$ of the symmetry group~$G_{r,s}$.
 The details of this procedure are outlined in Appendix~\ref{sec:hyperbolic}.

 It was proven in~\cite{conder2020constructing} (using results from \cite{salehi2017super}) that all hyperbolic regular tessellations $\{r,s\}$ give families of $s$-regular expander graphs.
 Unfortunately, we are not aware of any explicit bounds on~$\lambda_2$.